ioccc-src/mkiocccentry/dbg.md

 The `werrp()` function will write an error message that includes errno details to `stderr`.

 The `fwerrp()` function will write an error message that includes errno details to a stream.

+The `snwerrp()` function will copy an error message that includes errno details into a fixed string.

 ## Synopsis: